What is Fibromyalgia?

 The symptoms of fibromyalgia can be associated with many conditions or diseases, making it difficult to diagnose.
-Diagnosis is usually made by your doctor or rheumatologist after ruling out other diagnoses.
-As well as palpating a number of sensitive points around your body your doctor may perform blood tests, scans and x-rays to rule out other causes of pain.
+Your doctor or rheumatologist usually makes the diagnosis after ruling out other diagnoses.
+As well as palpating several sensitive points around your body, your doctor may perform blood tests, scans and x-rays to rule out other causes of pain.

-Conditions that can mimic the features of fibromyalgia include an underactive thyroid (hypothyroidism), vitamin D deficiency, rheumatoid arthritis and even sleep apnoea.
+Conditions that can mimic fibromyalgia features include an underactive thyroid (hypothyroidism), vitamin D deficiency, rheumatoid arthritis, and even sleep apnoea.

-The management of fibromyalgia is complex but can be broken down into a number of parts.
+The management of fibromyalgia is complex but can be broken down into several parts.
 Treatment tries to help you slowly break the fibromyalgia cycle by addressing each of the points shown in the diagram above.

 Understanding your pain and symptoms through education

-- Having a good understanding of your symptoms and how your life has, and is, being affected by fibromyalgia is vitally important.
-Also having a good assessment of your painful areas can help reduce anxiety or concerns that you have an injury.
+- Having a good understanding of your symptoms and how your life has been affected by fibromyalgia.
+Also, having a good assessment of your painful areas can help reduce anxiety or concerns about an injury.

-- Understanding the complex nature and cycles of pain can also help you address the impact fibromyalgia has on your life.
+- Understanding the complex nature and cycles of pain can also help you address fibromyalgia’s impact on your life.

 - Physiotherapy can help with both these aspects of understanding Fibromyalgia.